step-security-bot/cia-compliance-manager/docs/architecture/FUTURE_FLOWCHART.md

 ## Continuous Compliance Monitoring Process

-**Compliance Focus:** Illustrates how the system will evolve to provide continuous compliance monitoring rather than point-in-time assessments.
+**📋 Compliance Focus:** Illustrates how the system will evolve to provide continuous compliance monitoring rather than point-in-time assessments.

-**Operational Focus:** Shows the automated monitoring and detection processes that maintain ongoing compliance visibility.
+**🔄 Operational Focus:** Shows the automated monitoring and detection processes that maintain ongoing compliance visibility.

 ```mermaid
 flowchart TD